AAreeb13/AAreeb13/README.md

 **MEng Joint Maths and Computing Student** | **Imperial College London**

 Welcome to my GitHub!
 I'm a passionate developer with a solid foundation in mathematics and computing, currently pursuing an MEng at Imperial College London.
 I have hands-on experience in software development, particularly in creating impactful and innovative projects that merge technology with real-world applications.
-I've worked in a start-up as the primary Full-Stack Developer.
+I've worked in a start-up as the primary Full-Stack Developer and currently a Founder and Lead Developer of Codeini, a mobile app to help coders of all ages!

 #### Quick links: [StudyChain](https://github.com/AAreeb13/Design-For-Real-People) | [Compiler](https://github.com/AAreeb13/WACC-Compiler) | [Operating System](https://github.com/AAreeb13/Operating-System) | [Emulator and Assembler](https://github.com/AAreeb13/ARMv8-Emulator-and-Assembler-in-C)